Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-As corollaries to \cref{thm.ideal.generators} we obtain the following tight bounds on $\VanIdeal{\RFEkl}$.
-The bounds hold for every way to choose the parameters in \cref{def.rfegen}. \begin{itemize} \item The minimum {\em degree} of a nonzero polynomial in $\VanIdeal{\RFEkl}$ equals $l+1$.
-This proves a conjecture by Fournier and Korwar \cite{FournierKorwar2018} (additional partial results reported in \cite{Korwar2021}) that there exists a polynomial of degree $l+1$ in $n=2l+1$ variables that $\SVl$ fails to hit.
+As corollaries to \expref{Theorem}{thm.ideal.generators} we obtain the following tight bounds on $\VanIdeal{\RFEkl}$.
+The bounds hold for every way to choose the parameters in \expref{Definition}{def.rfegen}, including the abscissas. \begin{corollary} The minimum {\em degree} of a nonzero polynomial in $\VanIdeal{\RFEkl}$ equals $l+1$. \end{corollary} \expref{Corollary}{cor.rfe.degree} proves a conjecture by Fournier and Korwar \cite{FournierKorwar2018} (additional partial results reported in \cite{Korwar2021}) that there exists a polynomial of degree $l+1$ in $n=2l+1$ variables that $\SVl$ fails to hit.
 The conjecture follows because the generators for $\VanIdeal{\SVl}$ have degree $l+1$ and use $2l+1$ variables.
+See also \expref{Corollary}{cor-gen-sv} in \expref{Section}{s.gens}.

 As none of the generators contain a monomial of support $l$ or less, the same holds for every nonzero polynomial in $\VanIdeal{\RFEkl}$.
 This extends the known property that $\SVl$ hits every polynomial that contains a monomial of support $l$ or less \cite{ShpilkaVolkovich2008}.

-\item The minimum {\em sparseness}, i.e., number of monomials, of a nonzero polynomial in $\VanIdeal{\RFEkl}$ equals $\binom{k+l+2}{l+1}$.
-The generators $\VanGenkl$ realize the bound as they exactly contain all multilinear monomials of degree $l+1$ that can be formed out of their $k+l+2$ variables.
+See \expref{Proposition}{prop.ideal.membership.degree-bound} and \expref{Theorem}{thm.ideal.membership} for a strengthening in the case of multilinear polynomials.